-One of the major obstacles in the implementation presented in Figure 6 is the amount of time and effort it will take to properly configure and ongoing maintenance of such a large array of gateways even though they are deployed as a Layer 2 network devices.
+One of the major obstacles in the implementation shown in Figure 6 is the amount of time and effort it will take to properly configure and maintain such a large array of gateways even though they are deployed as Layer 2 network devices.
 In addition, a policy misconfiguration could take a lot of resources to detect and locate.

-It is our recommendation to avoid the design and implementation of such architectures since it degrades security for the reasons mentioned above.
-The architecture presented in Figure 5 has an easier manageability and overall a larger security efficiency, We believe it has higher success of implantation and ongoing maintenance.
+We recommend that the design and implementation of such architectures be avoided since it degrades security, for the reasons mentioned above.
+The architecture shown in Figure 5 is easier to manage and has, overall, a higher security efficiency.
+We believe it has higher chance of success implantation and ongoing maintenance.

-All production equipment level must have an enforcement point governing its intra-process communications.
-This requirement enables an important part in production networks security which is traffic monitoring for detection purposes.
-Since Shaping an “approved traffic only” policy might take time to mature to full enforcement due to the risks in preventing legitimate traffic, a detection and monitoring phase is highly recommended.
+The production equipment level must also have an enforcement point governing its intra-process communications.
+This requirement enables traffic monitoring for detection purposes, which is an important part of production network security.
+Shaping an “approved traffic only” policy might take time to mature to full enforcement due to the risks in preventing legitimate traffic, so a detection and monitoring phase is highly recommended.

-All SITS 2.0 implementation selections that are not supporting complete visibility and enforcement capabilities for the entire traffic in production equipment level should not be chosen.
+SITS 2.0 implementation selections that do not support complete visibility and enforcement capabilities for the entire traffic in production equipment level should not be chosen.

-For example, Figure 11 shows such a “limited” deployment one shouldn’t use.
+For example, Figure 11 shows such an example of a “limited” deployment that shouldn’t be used.